franciscovln/note-storage-app/README.md

-# Simple Notes - Minimalist Notes App
+# NoteStorage - Minimalist Notes App

 A modern and ultra-simple notes app built with Next.js, React, and JavaScript.
 All notes are stored locally in your browser, with no backend, no database, and no authentication.